LastPotatos/Dsa210/README.md

 These codes can be optimised by
 1. To guess how much of the animes genre would be created
-2. Predict more narrow field of companies but sadly given todays anime count there is not enough data on this
+2. Predict more narrow field of companies
+- But sadly given todays anime count there is not enough data on this